Health in Namibia: Cholera

-There are occasional Cholera outbreaks in the north of the country, particularly in the Kunene Region.
-After ten years without further cases, one case of Cholera was confirmed in Opuwo in March 2025.
+After ten years without confirmed cases, the Ministry of Health and Social Services confirmed one cholera case on 10 March 2025, a 55-year-old woman who presented at Opuwo District Hospital in Kunene Region with severe diarrhea, recovered, and was discharged.
+The Ministry of Health officially declared a cholera outbreak in Opuwo Health District, Kunene Region on 19 June 2025 following 18 suspected cases (9 confirmed).
+The Ministry of Health conducted Namibia's first-ever Early Action Review for cholera from 21 to 23 July 2025, supported by WHO, to coordinate containment efforts and mitigate impact on affected communities.
+Namibia declared the end of the Opuwo cholera outbreak in August 2025 after 28 days with no new cases.
+However, a second cholera outbreak was declared in Grootfontein District, Otjozondjupa Region on 24 November 2025.
+As of 12 January 2026, the second outbreak had 99 suspected cases and 32 confirmed cases with zero deaths reported, though transmission continued.

+Cumulative COVID-19 cases in Namibia from 13 March 2020 to 18 August 2020.

 Coronavirus

 During the COVID-19 pandemic the country had its first confirmed cases on 14 March 2020.
 Government shut down air travel to and from Qatar, Ethiopia and Germany on the same day, closed all public and private schools, and prohibited large gatherings.
 This included celebrations for the 30th anniversary of Namibian independence that took place on 21 March 2020.
 Libraries, museums, and art galleries were also closed.
 On 28 March 2020, the country went into a full lockdown.